 What can we learn from old-world cooking?
-Sure, cooks in generations past made more food with fewer conveniences, but for Taste of Home Field Editor Lily Julow, it’s so much more than that.
+Sure, cooks in generations past made more food with fewer conveniences, but for Taste of Home Community Cook Lily Julow, it’s so much more than that.
 Lily’s grandmother Alta grew up in Belarus and moved to America in 1914.
 She learned to cook from generations of women who preceded her and then passed on her passion for cooking to Lily’s mother, who, in turn, shared it with Lily, along with many of her amazing recipes (including Walnut Honey Cake).
 While not everyone is fortunate enough to have someone like Alta in the family, we can all follow these lessons from her kitchen.

 1. Taste as you go

 Because cooking has so many variables—the sweetness and texture of fresh produce, hot spots in an oven, even the humidity in the air—tasting and adjusting as you go are a must!
 Alta would taste, adjust and then taste again looking for a perfect balance.
 When you do take a nibble, don’t think about what the dish is supposed to taste like; instead, consider how you want it to taste.
 If you love fresh basil, throw more in!
 If your kids turn up their noses at spicy food, leave out the cayenne (and add it just to your portion at the table).

 The idea of eating local is nothing new—the only thing new about it is our perspective.
 Old-world cooks started with ingredients that were delicious all on their own because they were picked at the peak of freshness right from their gardens.
 Alta even had a hothouse where she grew vegetables and herbs out of season.
 That flavor can’t be replicated with produce that’s traveled thousands of miles to a local grocery store.
 Instead, learn how to grow your own vegetables.
 Consider container gardening, which takes less time and space than a traditional garden.